MonoGame/docs.monogame.github.io/articles/monogame/howto/graphics/HowTo_Create_a_RenderTarget.md

 5. Draw your game as normal.
 6. Draw the Render Texture to the screen in the position we desire (e.g. in the lower corner for a mini-map), most likely on top of your game graphics.

+> TIP
-The technique is very useful, especially if you are doing split-screen gaming and need to draw multiple camera views.
+> The technique is very useful, especially if you are doing split-screen gaming and need to draw multiple camera views.

 ## Requirements